IWRA TASK FORCES

 IWRA has formed a Water & Climate Change Task Force to help further the Association’s work on effectively bridging water and climate change science with policy development.

-- Afforestation.
-This is the process of planting new trees and creating new forest lands, thereby increasing carbon sequestration, flood protection and stabilizing soils.
+This is the process of planting new trees and creating new forest lands, thereby increasing carbon sequestration, flood protection and stabilising soils.
 These advantages along with shortcomings posed by a lack of biodiversity and reductions in recharge will be explored, along with case studies from Ethiopia and Pakistan.

 A recent recruit from the French Water Partnership (FWP), Alexandre Alix coordinates a multi-stakeholder working group on the theme of water and climate change.
 Their priority is placing water at the heart of adaptation to climate change and taking into account its role in mitigation.
 After earning a Masters degree in Water Sciences, he started his career at the UNESCO Centre of Montpellier (ICIReWaRD) as a project engineer.